ks-ahmed/Docker/README.md

-11. Creating Web Applications to Dockerise, containerising the Web Applications & linking the containers together.
+11. Creating web applications to dockerise, containerising the web applications & linking the containers together.
-12. -- while debugging MySQL errors
+12. Using docker compose to orchestrate multiple containers -- while debugging MySQL errors